Siddhant-Ray/siddhant-ray.github.io/_news/announcement_1.md

 inline: true
 ---

-Joining the CRAAX Lab at UPC Barcelona as a Researcher.
+Joined the Advanced Network Architectures Lab at UPC Barcelona as a Researcher.